shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 # About / Contact

 This plugin was created by me, Shaun Wilson, from Perth, Western Australia.
-I am available for consultation regarding your Digital Engineering requirements, and specialise in bespoke solutions.
+I am available for paid consultation regarding your Digital Engineering requirements, and specialise in bespoke solutions.
 I am also proficient in technologies such as BIM, VR (UnrealEngine4), CAD (eg Tekla Structures), and data management (eg SQL databases).
 I can be contacted here or via email at [swilson.digitalengineering@gmail.com](mailto:swilson.digitalengineering@gmail.com)

 # License